Orange County Divorce Process

 What the court is really looking for is a succinct statement of the problem you want to solve, what your proposed solution is and why you believe that solution is the best way to solve that problem.
 The court wants you to have your paperwork in order and filed on time, so when your case is finally called, the judge can efficiently move through your case and on to the next one.

-Ideally, the judge wants you to solve your own problems and then come to them to have your solution made an official order of the court.
+Ideally, the judge wants you to solve your divorce terms on your own, possibly through divorce mediation, and then come to them to have your solution made an official order of the court.
 In many cases, that’s not practical, but the court expects you to try and if you can’t reach a solution on your own, the judge wants you to be as efficient with their time as possible.
 If you don’t, you risk raising the ire of the judge and while we won’t say that some people get punished, we will say that it can have a negative effect on your case as the judge is going to make some sort of ruling, like it or not.

 What the judge does not want to do, however, is to listen to “he said, she said” drama, or try and solve the parties’ emotional problems.
 In our experience, once this happens, you risk losing the judge’s attention and thus their ability to fashion the most optimal order for your case.
 To be clear, family problems are emotional, however, the best place to deal with those emotions is through counseling and not through the court system.
 Time is precious to judges, and should be reserved for problem solving, not playing the blame game.
 The judge is simply not equipped to help you with the emotional fall out from a failed marriage, an abusive partner or a bad co-parent.
 The remedies the court has for those problems are legal and not psychological.
 Judges can order counseling in certain circumstances, however, you are probably much better off dealing with therapy issues outside court and using your valuable court time to solve problems that no one else can.